-Watching Ernesto De Martino’s 1959 footage of healing sessions for possessed women in south Italy, one may feel almost voyeuristic.
+Watching the 1959 footage of healing sessions for possessed women in south Italy by Ernesto De Martino and Diego Carpitella, one may feel almost voyeuristic.

 - Ernesto De Martino, The Land of Remorse: a study of Southern Italian tarantism:

 First published in 1961, The Land of Remorse is a classic of anthropological detective work.
 Was this bizarre phenomenon really caused by the bite of the tarantula, or was it instead a mere “superstitious relic”, or a localised form of psychosis prevalent among illiterate Southern Italian peasants?
 Almost sixty years ago, in 1959, a group of scholars arrived in the small town of Galatina to unravel the riddle.
 They comprised a historian of religion (De Martino), neuropsychiatrist, toxicologist, psychologist, anthropologist, ethnomusicologist, social worker and photographer.

 It soon became clear that the research team was documenting the last vestiges of the cult, which by now had retreated to an isolated pocket of peasant society in Salento, the stiletto heel of Southern Italy.
 Tarantism still persisted in its classical form in the music and dance therapy sessions conducted in the home, whilst the partly Christianised form of the cult, amputated of its musical and dance component, continued in the grotesque and histrionic displays at the Chapel of St Paul, as possessed tarantati arrived for the feast day of Saint Paul to ask the saint for healing.